Time-lapse Imaging Cytometry

 High accuracy label-free classification of single-cell kinetic states from holographic cytometry of human melanoma cellsScientific Reports (2017)Read more

-The authors used machine learning to develop a method for robust and kinetic label-free classification of single adherent cells info functional states.
+The authors used singel-cell tracking and machine learning to develop a robust method for label-free classification of adherent cells.

 HoloMonitor M4: holographic imaging cytometer for real-time kinetic label-free live-cell analysis of adherent cellsProceedings, Quantitative Phase Imaging II (2016)Read more